 - Commercial -1 set plus electronic copy

 - Residential Buildings (3 or more units only) -1 set, a plot plan unless mastered then application and plot plan as well as an electronic copy of both

-How many sets of prints will be returned?
+How many sets of plans will be returned?

-1 set of prints will be returned to you.
+1 set of plans will be returned to you.